Women in Oman: Labor and employment

-Ever since the 1970s, women typically educated overseas were encouraged to return to Oman and help to "rebuild the nation."
-With a leader who embraced the ideals of modernization and progress, women were able to hold jobs in nearly every profession: banking, medicine, engineering, teaching, etc. According to a UNICEF-sponsored census, 40% of economically active women were in professional job categories.
+After the 1970 Omani coup d'état, women educated overseas (education in Oman not being possible) were encouraged to return to Oman and help to "rebuild the nation."
+With a leader who embraced the ideals of modernization and progress, women were able to hold jobs in nearly every profession: banking, medicine, engineering and teaching.
+According to a UNICEF-sponsored census, 40% of economically active women were in professional job categories.
 In 2000, 17% of the Omani workforce was made up of women.

 In the 1980s, however, the government started to retract their previous liberties and slowly restrict the professions deemed "gender acceptable" for women.
 The number of professional women decreased and women were forced into more traditional roles as "nurturers and caregivers."
 The Omani Women's Association, the first women's government-recognized group in Oman, was stripped of the majority of its independence and was passed to the male-led Ministry of Social Affairs and Labor.
 In 1984, it was replaced with a Directorate General of Women and Child Affairs with a sub-unit for women's associations.
 The main goal of this unit was to set up classes for women to learn basic household skills and day-care centers for the handicapped and disabled.

 Despite the slight setbacks, Oman is still considered to be one of the leading Gulf countries in terms of gender equality and continue to make positive strides.
 In 1997, the Omanisation Policy was implemented, committing to the promise of gradually replacing foreign labor dependence with Omani workers, giving women more of a chance to participate in the work force and making jobs more accessible to all Omanis.
 Women now make up 30% of the workforce and even serve in ministerial positions.
-The ministers of higher education, tourism, and social development in the cabinet are all women, as well as the US Ambassador and the head of national authority for industrial craftsmanship.
+The ministers of higher education, tourism, and social development in the cabinet are all women, as well as the US ambassador and the head of national authority for industrial craftsmanship.

 The most common role for the Omani woman is still the role of housewife.
 The housewife is essential to the upkeep of the family and will take command of all agricultural production while her husband is away for months at a time.
 These women work hard to support a family and tend to many matters traditionally seen by the man.